mapbox/geobuf/README.md

 ### `featureToGeobuf(geojson)`

-Given a GeoJSON Feature as an object, return a Buffer of geobuf.
+Given a GeoJSON Feature as an object, return a Buffer of geobuf as a [ProtoBufjs](https://github.com/dcodeIO/ProtoBuf.js) object.

 ### `geobufToFeature(buf)`